jeremylee73/MKS21X-FinalProject/README.md

 January 21, 2019
 ------------------------------------------------------------------------------------------------------------------------------
 Jeremy - I scrapped the window input because it was causing too many errors.
 I changed the input so it was more user-friendly, and now it only returns information for one graph if you only inputted one graph.
 Also, I fixed a bug with transformations where it was making large sectors black.
+I also added some exception catches for bad inputs for mode and expressions.